State did not apologise to Ruth Morrissey ‘now it is too late’, says husband after her death

 Ruth and Paul Morrissey .
 Photograph: Collins Courts

+The State did not apologise to CervicalCheck campaigner Ruth Morrissey for the “magnitude of harm” caused by the misreading of her smear and “now it is too late”, her husband has said following the 39-year-old’s death.

-Ruth Morrissey, the terminally ill Limerick woman who sued the HSE and two laboratories over the misreading of her cervical smear test results, has died aged 39.
+Ms Morrissey, the terminally ill Limerick woman who sued the HSE and two laboratories over the misreading of her cervical smear test results, died on Sunday morning at Milford Hospice following a prolonged battle with cancer.

+A statement issued by her solicitor Cian O’Carroll on behalf of her husband Paul, said Ms Morrissey “achieved so much in her life and chief among those accomplishments is the love she and Paul shared and the wonderful daughter they brought into this world and raised with love”.

+“Ruth had a sparkle to her smile, her wit and her intelligence.
+That sparkle made her wonderful company and her friendship was a gift she gave generously to anyone who knew her,” it added.

 In 2019, the High Court heard Ms Morrissey was not told until 2018 that a review carried out in 2014 showed smears taken under the CervicalCheck screening programme in 2009 and 2012 had been incorrectly reported.
 Her cancer returned in 2018, leaving her terminally ill.